martin26/Diablo-II--Vanilla-Frosting/README.txt

 - You can now open the Cow Level with just a town portal book.
 - You can now open the Cow Level even if you kill the King.
 - Monster resistances/immunities have been removed.
-- Monster HP is the same between /players 8 and /players 1 which means that you should play on /players 8 so that you can get the maximum amount of item drops.
 - Essences for the Token of Absolution no longer drop.
 You will only have the 3 respecs provided by Akara.
 Use them wisely.